CSEdd/CSEdd.github.io/_posts/2021-07-08-editing-records-with-lenses.markdown

 makeLenses ''Person
 {% endhighlight %}

 There's a little magic going on here.
 First we mark a record to be lens'd by adding `makeLenses ''<recordName>`.
 We then mark each field in that record to be lens'd by prepending them with underscores.
-After this we can get, set, and generall update complex records in a much simpler way (albeit with some pretty interesting syntax choices).
+After this we can get, set, and general update complex records in a much simpler way (albeit with some pretty interesting syntax choices).

 {% highlight haskell %}
 -- View